3sannasia/Satellite-Signal-Sentry/README.md

 - Local MySQL instance done
 - Frontend includes all U.S. Satellites currently (31)
 - Displays currently connected devices
-- On click you can see charts of that device's data, but does not live update unless you reload
+- On click you can see charts of that device's data, but does not live update unless you reclick
 - Needs asynchronous reloading and data fetching